Xizhou station (Guangzhou Metro)

-Xizhou station (西洲站 (Xīzhōu Zhàn)) is an interchange station between Line 12 and Line 13 of the Guangzhou Metro.
+Xizhou station is an interchange station between Line 12 and Line 13 of the Guangzhou Metro.
 It is located south of the intersection of Chashan Avenue and Guanghai Road, in the Baiyun District of Guangzhou.
-The station is opened on 29 June 2025, and Line 13 is expected to be extended to this station by 2027.
+The station was opened on 29 June 2025, and Line 13 is expected to be extended to this station by 2026.

 The Line 12 section of the station is connected to the nearby Chatou Depot.

 Station layout

 The station is a three-storey underground station constructed using cut-and-cover.
 The ground level is the exit, and it is surrounded by the planned Chashen Avenue, Tanxi Road and other nearby buildings.
 The first floor is the concourse, the second floor is the platform for Line 12, and the third floor is the platform for Line 13.